-Building on lessons learned from the WMP review process in 2019, the WSD developed and required all electrical corporations to conform their WMPs to a set of new WMP Guidelines starting in 2020.5 For 2020, the WMP Guidelines add requirements on detail, data, and other supporting information.
+Building on lessons learned from the WMP review process in 2019, WSD developed and required all electrical corporations to conform their WMPs to a set of new WMP Guidelines starting in 2020.5 For 2020, the WMP Guidelines add requirements on detail, data, and other supporting information.
 The WMP Guidelines are designed 1) to increase standardization of information collected on electrical corporations' wildfire risk exposure, 2) enable systematic and uniform review of information each electrical corporation submits, and 3) move electrical corporations toward an effective long-term wildfire mitigation strategy, with systematic tracking of improvements over time.

-The Commission adopted Resolution WSD-001 setting forth the process for the WSD and Commission review of the 2020 WMPs.
+The Commission adopted Resolution WSD-001 setting forth the process for WSD and Commission review of the 2020 WMPs.
 The resolution called for electrical corporations to submit their 2020 WMPs on February 7, 2020.
-Liberty submitted its WMP on that date, and in response to several data requests from the WSD, it filed an amended WMP on February 28, 2020.
-This amended filing contained all of the required elements of Sec.
-8386 (a) and addressed each of the Guidelines, although some elements will require additional information as detailed in the body of this resolution.
+BVES submitted its WMP on that date, but it used a format BVES followed in 2019, rather than the format required in the December 16, 2019 ruling noted above.
+BVES used the proper format in its March 6, 2020 WMP submission.

 Shortly after electrical corporations filed their WMPs, the WSD held two sets of all-day workshops over four days, on February 18, 19, 24 and 25.
-The February 18-19, 2020, informational workshops called for the electrical corporations to present to stakeholders and the public details on their WMPs, and for stakeholders to ask questions, raise concerns, and otherwise comment on the WMPs' contents.
-The February 24-25 technical workshops focused more in depth on key provisions of the WMPs: vegetation management, system hardening, risk-spend efficiency emerging technology and reduction of the scale and scope of Public Safety Power Shutoff (PSPS) events.
-Again, stakeholder and public input was offered.6
+The February 18-19, 2020 informational workshops called for the electrical corporations to present to stakeholders and the public details on their WMPs, and for stakeholders to ask questions, raise concerns, and otherwise comment on the WMPs' contents.
+The February 24-25 technical workshops focused more in depth on key provisions of the WMPs: vegetation management, system hardening, riskspend efficiency emerging technology and reduction of the scale and scope of